 - Better client-server interaction, the dividing of front-end’s and back-end’s concerns

-- Low cost of support in a long term
+- Low cost of support in the long term

 Moments that you should remember about